ACE x firstdraft Short-term Residency

 FAQs

-We look for artists who will benefit from the opportunity at this moment in the development of their career, and artists whose practices align with our vision and mission.
-To identify how your work might fit with this opportunity, we encourage you to have a look at ACE and firstdraft’s previous exhibitions and live programs, and to consider how strongly you can articulate your proposed plan to experiment, explore and expand your practice in this opportunity.
+We look for artists who will benefit from the opportunity at this moment in the development of their career, and whose practices align with our vision and mission.
+To identify how your work might fit to explore ACE and firstdraft’s previous exhibitions and live programs, and consider how strongly you could articulate your proposed plan to experiment, explore and expand your practice given this opportunity.

 Artists who work across all contemporary art forms are eligible to apply.
-While you do not need to possess formal qualifications, those that can demonstrate a developed visual arts practice will make strong candidates.
+While you do not require formal qualifications, those who can demonstrate a developed visual arts’ practice will make strong candidates.

-If you face barriers in completing application forms, we welcome you to reach out to find a suitable way to apply, and to discuss what capacities ACE has to support you should you be selected.
-Please be aware that the application form provides you with the option to submit your application by answering questions in video or audio format.
-You can also view more information about ACE’s accessibility.
+If you face barriers in completing application forms, we welcome you to reach out to find a suitable way to apply.
+The application form also provides the option to submit responses in video or audio format.
+You can view more information about ACE’s accessibility here.

 Regionally-based artists should consider if they can meet the following requirements: